Sentiment Quotes And Sayings

 ~By Lillie Langtry ~

-~By John McCain ~
+~By George Stephenson ~

 As with the Princess Di crash, which sent the media on the most insane feeding frenzy.
 From the moment of the crash, the pornography of sentiment never let up.